jonlpersson/ed-latimore/site/_posts/2024-02-14-3-frameworks-for-making-better-decisions.md

 The previous statement is not just my subjective opinion.
 Consider a few statistics:

 * Not only has the number of close friends decreased ([source](https://www.americansurveycenter.org/research/the-state-of-american-friendship-change-challenges-and-loss/)), but the average person hasn’t made a new friend in over five years, with many saying their friendships peaked at 23 ([source](https://www.wtsp.com/article/news/study-says-the-average-american-hasnt-made-a-new-friend-in-half-a-decade/67-61e09c92-ab6d-4d82-a505-056604aa76d9)).
 * 41\.9% of Americans are obese ([source](https://www.tfah.org/report-details/state-of-obesity-2023/)).
 You're considered obese when you have a body mass index greater than 30.
 Yes, BMI can misreport at the extremes (taller than two standard deviations above the mean or heavy muscle), but that's not most people.
-To put a 30 BMI into perspective, I'm 6'1"and 220lbs, and I am a former pro athlete with lots of muscle and low-ish body fat, and I still don't break 30 on the BMI.&nbsp;
+To put a 30 BMI into perspective, I'm 6'1"and 220lbs, and I am a former pro athlete with lots of muscle and low-ish body fat, and I still don't break 30 on the BMI.

 I chose these two measurements to point out that many people let entropy go unchecked in their lives.
 Health and relationships are two of the most essential areas in your life, and many people don't do anything to improve them.